 “Hap” Arnold is primarily remembered by fans of the P‑38 as the man who approved its first, historic cross-country flight to New York.
 You can read more about this attempt and the results of that flight here.

-It met an rather inglorious end due to an icing problem, but based on the success of that flight, the USAAC ordered its first round of P‑38s to be built.
+It met a rather inglorious end due to an icing problem, but based on the success of that flight, the USAAC ordered its first round of P‑38s to be built.

-If you'll notice is date of birth in the right-hand column, you may not be surprised to learn that he was taught how to fly by the Wright Bros.
+If you’ll notice his date of birth above (25 JUN 1886), you may not be surprised to learn that he was taught how to fly by the Wright Bros.

 When he noticed the severe shortage that America had of trained combat pilots, he approved a plan (submitted by Jacqueline Cochran) to train female pilots as ferrying pilots within the U.S. to fly aircraft wherever they were needed within our borders.

 Although it failed to pass, Arnold prevailed upon Congress to pass a bill to make these female pilots commissioned as officers in what had become the Army Air Force.